ember-insights/ember-insights/README.md

 ```

-In additional, there is available an AMD module and Bower component, find more details here [ember-insights.amd.js](https://github.com/ember-insights/ember-insights.amd.js)
+In additional, there is available an AMD module and Bower component, find more details here [ember-insights.amd.js](https://github.com/ember-insights/ember-insights.amd.js).

+## Live demo

+The easiest way to find out more details is checking [live demo](http://ember-insights.github.io/#example-component) and their sources.

 ## Ask for help

+Check out the [wiki](https://github.com/ember-insights/ember-insights/wiki).
 Report any issues you have on our [issue tracker](https://github.com/ember-insights/ember-insights/issues).

 ## Acknowledgement